pq68/respondio-assessment/README.md

 ```
 FB_WEBHOOKURL=[YOUR-FORWARDING-URL-FROM-NGROK]/webhook
 ```

+### Run app locally
+- Run `npm run start` to start the service
 - Run `[YOUR-FORWARDING-URL-FROM-NGROK]/webhook/setup` to setup the webhook in the facebook app

-### Run app locally
-Run `npm run start` to start the service.
-Send message to the facebook page
+- Send message to the facebook page

 ## Task 2
 - Run `node index.js` to run the function